The Ghost Train (1941 film): Plot

 Price leaves to arrange transportation.
 Then an approaching train is heard.
-As it thunders past, Julia smashes a window to look at it, then screams and faints.
+Unable to open the doors to the platform as it thunders past, Julia smashes a window to look at it, then screams and faints.
 They hear singing from the nearby railway tunnel mouth.
 Julia claims that Ben Isaacs, the sole survivor of the accident, is coming back.
 Teddy shoots at the "ghost", causing it to flee back into the tunnel, leaving behind a bloodstained cloth.

 Teddy shows the others the cloth and orders the others, at gunpoint, to stay put until the police arrive, but Richard punches him, knocking him out.
 The passengers carry him to the bus Price has obtained.
 When Teddy comes to, he is furious with Richard, as now there will be no one to intercept the train on its return journey.
 When Gander remarks that he had returned the bridge to the open position, Dr. Sterling suddenly orders the bus driver to stop, while his confederate, Price, produces his own gun.
 Sterling orders the driver to turn back so they can warn the train.

 Meanwhile, guns are being loaded aboard the "ghost train"; a very much alive Hodgkin flags the train off and climbs aboard.
 Teddy explains that the train is really being used by Nazi fifth columnists to secretly transport arms.
 While Price heads down the embankment with Julia and the driver to try to stop the train, Teddy knocks Sterling out and gains control of the situation.
 The train plunges into the river.